Man in the Iron Mask: Contemporaneous rumours

 A week after Dauger's arrival at Pignerol, Saint-Mars wrote to Louvois (31 August 1669) reporting that the prisoner was rumoured to be a "Marshall of France or President of Parlement".
 Eight months later, Saint-Mars informed Louvois (12 April 1670) that he initiated some of these rumours himself, when asked about the prisoner: "I tell them tall tales to make fun of them."

-Dauger was relocated to his third prison cell at the Île Sainte-Marguerite Fort in January 1687, and Saint-Mars wrote to Louvois about the latest rumours (3 May 1687): "Everyone tries to guess who my prisoner might be."
+When Dauger was relocated to his third prison cell at the Île Sainte-Marguerite Fort in January 1687, Saint-Mars wrote to Louvois about the latest rumours (3 May 1687): "Everyone tries to guess who my prisoner might be."
 On 4 September 1687, the Nouvelles Écclésiastiques published a letter by Nicolas Fouquet's brother Louis, quoting a statement made by Saint-Mars: "All the people that one believes dead are not", a hint that the prisoner might be the Duke of Beaufort.
 Four months later, Saint-Mars reiterated this rumour in writing to Louvois (8 January 1688), adding: "others say that he is a son of the late Cromwell".

+Royal denial

+Giacomo Casanova, in his autobiographical work Histoire de ma vie, states that his French teacher and rival of Voltaire as a playwright, Prosper Jolyot de Crébillon, who had known Louis XIV and who was Royal Censor under Louis XV, received from the Sun King the confidence that no Man in the Iron Mask had ever existed and that it was a legend.
+"According to Crébillon, the man in the iron mask was a fable; he said that Louis XIV had assured him of this with his own mouth."